 I have an interdisciplinary background with a PhD in Industrial Ecology (KTH Royal Institute of Technology – Sweden), a Master’s Degree in Social Informatics (IASA, National Technical University of Ukraine “KPI” – Ukraine) and a Bachelor’s Degree in Applied Mathematics (IASA, National Technical University of Ukraine “KPI” – Ukraine).
-I also gained extensive project management experience when I have co-founded and successfully developed for 10 years a multidisciplinary international summer school AACIMP (during 2006-2015).
+I also gained extensive project management experience when I co-founded and successfully developed for 10 years a multidisciplinary international summer school AACIMP (during 2006-2015).

-I have defended my PhD thesis “Steering sustainability transitions?
+I defended my PhD thesis “Steering sustainability transitions?
 Modular participatory backcasting for strategic planning in the heating and cooling sector” in April 2019.
-My PhD study was based on two full-scale participatory backcasting projects implemented in the cities of Ukraine (Bila Tserkva) and Serbia (Niš) and aimed at fostering sustainability transitions of heating and cooling systems by the year 2050.
+My PhD study was based on two full-scale participatory backcasting projects implemented in the cities of Ukraine (Bila Tserkva) and Serbia (Niš) and aimed at fostering sustainability transitions of heating and cooling systems by 2050.